gavindi/gnoming-profiles/README.md

 - Personal access token with repo permissions
 - Write access to monitored configuration files

+**Note**: Ubuntu-specific schemas (ubuntu-dock, ubuntu-appindicators, etc.) are only synced when the corresponding extensions are installed and active.
+The extension gracefully handles missing schemas without errors.

 ## Bug Reporting

 Bugs should be reported to the Github bug tracker [https://github.com/gavindi/gnoming-profiles/issues](https://github.com/gavindi/gnoming-profiles/issues).